Olympiapark (Munich): Olympic Ice Sports Center

 The Olympic Icestadion was built from April 1965 by the plans of Rolf Schütze and opened on 12 February 1967 with the ice hockey game between FC Bayern Munich and SC Riessersee.
 After using it for the 1969 World Table Tennis Championships, the Icestadion was used for the Olympic Summer games 1972 for boxing.
 The stadium has a capacity for 6,142 visitors and is used for the games of the team of EHC Red Bull München at the Deutsche Eishockey Liga.

 On the left site of the Icestadion stands an open-air ice-skating rink.
 In 1980 it was decided to build a roof over the open-air rink in order to have it operational during the whole year independent of the weather conditions.
 The German architectural firm Ackermann und Partner designed an elegant light-weight tensile structure spanning 100 meters length-wise.
 The building was completed in 1983.
 In 2004 the ice-skating rink was closed and is now used to play indoor soccer.

 On the right side of the Icestadion 1991 the new training hall for the Icesport world championship was built over the parking area after the plans of Kurt Ackermann.

+Velodrome

+The Radstadion was an outdoor track cycling velodrome with a capacity of 5,000 spectators constructed for the 1972 Summer Olympics.
+Following decades of multi-purpose use, the original velodrome structure was completely demolished in 2015 to clear space for modern urban development.
+A new state-of-the-art sports complex named SAP Garden was constructed on the site, opening as a multifunctional indoor arena with a capacity of up to 12,500 seats designed by Danish architectural firm 3XN.
+It serves as the official home stadium for the EHC Red Bull München ice hockey team and FC Bayern Munich basketball club.